keith-dev/ka-scheme/README.md

 That's when I realized I had a Scheme interpretter, not a Common Lisp interpretter.

 I've fetched the various Scheme standards, and decided to implement r3, the original unified standard.

+# packaging
+The implementation is refactored into a include/ka/scheme lib/libka-scheme.a

+Versioning to be depermined.